-His latest release, East West: Music for Big Bands is a beautifully packaged double CD. release November 2019, it is the saxophonist/composer’s latest on Origin Records.
+His Jazz Orchestra release, East West: Music for Big Bands was a beautifully packaged double CD. release November 2019, it is the saxophonist/composer’s latest on Origin Records.
 On East West, his 12th CD as a leader, Zilber tackles an ambitious, once-in-a-lifetime project with two all-star big band recording sessions – one in New York, the other in San Francisco.
 As described by leading Jazz Journalist Andrew Gilbert, “East West – Music for Big Bands embraces multiplicity.
 It’s not either/or, it’s and/also.
-It’s beauty AND burn, intense swing AND sweet balladry, all united under Zilber’s commanding and ever expanding creative purview.
+It’s beauty AND burn, intense swing AND sweet balladry, all united under Zilber’s commanding and ever-expanding creative purview.”

 Starting in 2018, Zilber formed a bi-coastal group with legendary New York drumming great, Mike Clark.
 In addition to prominent gigs at Kitano and Small’s in New York, as well as the San Jose and Monterey Jazz Festivals, SFJazz, the Bach Dynamite Club, and Kuumbwa (among other major venues), the co-leaders released Mike Drop on Sunnyside Records of New York in the Summer of 2021 The recording reached the top 10 on the national Jazzweek charts and was named one of Downbeat’s top CDs of the year.
 As All About JAZZ raves, “A first encounter with saxophonist Michael Zilber in a live setting leaves a very large impression.
 Enshrouding the marvelous facility and deeply melodic approach to improvisation is “the sound” which allows the listener to receive the music in a soulful way.
 When that sound and imagination are driven by the post-bop mastery of drummer Mike Clark, illuminating things can and will take place.”